jam-carter/mnrc-website/README.md

 ## MNRC-CONCEPT

-This is a concept website for my workplace and also the last iteration of this  style
+This is a concept website for my workplace and also the last iteration for this idea

 Made with NextJS and TypeScript, using CSS modules to ensure the clarity of files